First Brazilian Republic: Provisional Government (1889–1891)

+The Constituent Assembly, which drew up the constitution of 1891, was divided between two factions.
+Those who sought to limit executive power, which was dictatorial in scope under President Deodoro da Fonseca and the other being the Jacobins, who opposed the paulista coffee oligarchy and who wanted to preserve and intensify presidential authority.
+The constitution created by this assembly established a federation that was officially governed by a president, a bicameral National Congress (Congresso Nacional; hereafter, Congress), and a judiciary.

+The laws in the constitution regarding voting rights were restrictive; only the literate were able to vote, leaving out 95% of the population.
+Though there was no specific law that forbade women from voting, it was implicitly understood that women did not vote.
+Voting was also made voluntary, which meant that there was little incentive or reason to vote, especially to people living in rural areas of Brazil with little government presence.
+Even in the most competitive presidential elections, (excluding the final election of the old republic, the election of 1930), vote counts would never be above a million.

+The Oligarchical System

+Regardless of the constitution, the real power was held by the states, and by local potentates called "colonels."
+The colonels largely controlled Brazil's internal politics through a system of unwritten agreements known as coronelismo.
+Coronelismo, which supported state autonomy, was called the "politics of the governors".
+Under it, the local oligarchies chose the state governors, who in turn selected the president.

 This informal but real distribution of power emerged, the so-called politics of the governors, to take shape as the result of armed struggles and bargaining.
 The populous and prosperous states of Minas Gerais and São Paulo dominated the system and swapped the presidency between them for many years.
 The system consolidated the state oligarchies around families that had been members of the old monarchical elite.
 And to check the nationalizing tendencies of the army, this oligarchic republic and its state components strengthened the navy and the state police.
 In the larger states, the state police were soon turned into small armies.
 The Head of the Brazilian army ordered that it would doubled so they could defend them.